ottodevs/omnipools/docs/deployment.md

 # Production Deployment Guide

-This guide covers deploying TrustFlow to production with Flow testnet integration.
+This guide covers deploying OmniPools to production with Flow testnet integration.

 ## Overview

-TrustFlow is deployed as a production-ready application with:
+OmniPools is deployed as a production-ready application with:
 - **Flow Testnet**: Live blockchain integration with real transactions
 - **Vercel**: Edge-optimized hosting with global CDN
 - **PWA**: Installable mobile app with offline support